 DELTA™ II Stretch Body Flow Ratio Controller has the same capabilities as the widely-used DELTA™ II, with significantly improved performance versus the original DELTA™ FRC.
 This "Stretched" version differs from the standard DELTA™ II in its mechanical interface so it "fits" the space where older DELTA™ FRCs are used without tool plumbing changes.

-DELTA™ II Stretch Body 2-zone Flow Ratio Controllers are available with the following options.
+The following options are available for DELTA™ II Stretch Body 2-zone Flow Ratio Controllers

 |Configuration Option||Option Code|